doconce/doconce_tests/testr/testdoc.md

 The book chapter [@Mardal_et_al_2003a] contains information on C++ software tools for programming multigrid methods.
 A real retro reference is [@Langtangen_1988d] about a big FORTRAN package.
-Multiple references are also possible, e.g., see [@Langtangen_Pedersen_2002;@Mardal_et_al_2003a].
+Multiple references are also possible, e.g. see [@Langtangen_Pedersen_2002;@Mardal_et_al_2003a].

 We need to cite more than 10 papers to reproduce an old formatting